asishallab-group/EasyVectorOmics/README.md

 # 📈 Future Work

-- Investigate LFortran or Flang as a compiler once `.so` creation is stable.
+- [ ] Investigate full WebAssembly compilation and browser execution.
-- WASM target: fully port TensorOmics preprocessing to run inside browsers via WebAssembly.
+- [ ] Migrate to LFortran when .so and .wasm generation becomes fully stable.

 # 🧹 Repository Structure Summary